mccarthysean/mccarthysean.github.io/_posts/2021-10-20-gitlab-ci-test-runner-cached.md

 echo $REGISTRATION_TOKEN
 ```

 Now for a really long command to register and configure the runner with Gitlab.com.
+The following command sets the defaults for when your Gitlab runner starts up new Docker containers in which to run your CI/CD jobs.
+It's quite complicated, so here are the steps, one-by-one:

+1. Code push to Gitlab repo triggers CI/CD pipeline of jobs
+1. Gitlab runner is constantly polling Gitlab.com for jobs, and finds one matching its tags
+1. Gitlab runner starts up helper containers in which to run jobs
+1. If those jobs use Docker commands (to build/push images or run unit tests), the sidecar Docker-in-Docker service container handles them

 Copy and paste the following, and run it inside the Gitlab Runner container you've just entered:
 ```sh
 gitlab-runner --debug register \
     --non-interactive \